cmharlow/rialto-wiki/RIALTO-SPARQL-Proxy-Lambda-(Dev-Env).md

 The dev instance of the RIALTO SPARQL Proxy is running as an AWS Lambda.
 See more in the [AWS Console](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/sparqlProxy?tab=graph)

+## Authorization

+To access this lambda via API gateway, you need to pass an API key along with the request.
+See [[RIALTO Combine Core Integration]] for more details.

 ## In the AWS Console

 ### Create a new Lambda Function